 - Whilst it will be fun for the first half hour it’ll soon wear off!
 Track cars are tiresome to drive on the road, the older you are, the worse it gets.
 Stiff and noisy suspension (bushes and dampers), firm noisy tyres, noisy exhaust, bucket seats, harnesses are all a major PITA when off track.

-- Dangerous to drive: Brake pads which don’t work too well when they are cold, semi slick tyres, track based geometry, safety features which no longer work (ABS, air bags, seatbelt pre-tensioners, stripped out interiors, cages etc)
+- Dangerous, noisy or tricky to drive: Semi slick tyres, track based geometry, safety features which no longer work (ABS, air bags, seatbelt pre-tensioners, stripped out interiors, cages etc)

 - You’ll need a cat to pass a legal MOT, track cars don’t require cats.